Labelbox/model-observability/README.md

 We use Grafana and InfluxDB for tracking and viewing metrics.
 If you ran this on your local machine, navigate to http://localhost:3005.

+To login use the username and password configured in the docker-compose file.
+By default the username is `admin` and the password is `pass`.

 Navigate to http://localhost:3005/dashboard/import to import our pre-built dashboard.
 The pre-built dashboard can be found under `services/grafana/dashboards/model-monitoring.json`.